boxcutter/ubuntu/README.md

 8. Push to your fork and submit a pull request.
 9. Once submitted, a full `make test` run will be performed against your change in the build farm.
 You will be notified if the test suite fails.

+### Would you like to help out more?

+Contact moujan@annawake.com

 ### Acknowledgments

+[Paralels](http://www.parallels.com/) provides a Business Edition license of their software to run on the basebox build farm.

 [SmartyStreets](http://www.smartystreets.com) is providing basebox hosting for the box-cutter project.